carbonplan/research/articles/offsets-db-explainer/methods.md

 As part of the update, we added two features to the web tool: the ability to filter projects with boundary information and the ability to view project boundaries within the tool.

 You can read more about these udpates in an accompanying [blog post](https://carbonplan.org/blog/offsetsdb-project-geometries).

+## Update — May 06 2026

+We expanded OffsetsDB to include two additional offset registries: Cercarbono and Isometric.

+You can read more about these udpates in an accompanying [blog post](https://carbonplan.org/blog/offsetsdb-cercarbono-isometric).

 ## Terms